Agnes-Ngue/Hello-world/README.md

 * Describe potential uncertainties relating to the impacts of using your model:

-   * Math or software problems: Please polish: One sentence description, need for ongoing monitoring as we don't know how the model will function
+   * Math or software problems: Please polish:  As potential uncertainties we have inaccurate information and model failure.

    * Real-world risks: who, what, when or how?
 Please polish: One sentence description, Data privacy and security

 *  Describe any unexpected or results: Please polish: One sentence description, no missing values and PAY_0 being too important